 This post may contain affiliate links.
 Please see my disclosure policy for details.

-Not only is it stupidly cheap, friendly and exciting, it is also an absolutely beauty to wander around.
+Not only is it stupidly cheap, friendly, and exciting, but it is also an absolutely beauty to wander around.

 It is also a city which is steeped in colourful history and culture, so there’s definitely more to it than meets the eye.